Primespark24/DPUDesignArchitecture/README.md

 Again, start with the __most complex instructions__ and consider the following questions (this is not an exhaustive list of questions you should ask yourselves.
 This is to get you started...)

 * What memory is required (i.e instruction, data, combined instruction/data) ?
+    instruction memory, data memory
-* How does memory connect with/route to your registers?
+* How does memory connect with/route to your registers? there is a wire from memory to
 * How do registers connect with/route to your ALU?
 * How is immediate data routed?
 * How does data get to the inputs of the ALU(s)>